idaholab/moose/modules/level_set/doc/content/modules/level_set/example_rotate.md

 !listing modules/level_set/examples/rotating_circle/circle_rotate_sub.i

-[circle_rotate_master_out] shows the results of the bubble problem with reinitialization, the result looks similar to the SUPG result.
+[circle_rotate_parent_out] shows the results of the bubble problem with reinitialization, the result looks similar to the SUPG result.
 However, if you consider the area conservation discussed in the [Area Comparison](#area-comparison) section, the reinitialization scheme yields the superior solution for this problem.